wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 degree of contention is not high.
 To this end, zSim uses `FilterCache` to optimize out locking and unlocking on L1 caches by exploiting the atomicity of 64 bit aligned memory operations as well as the locality of access, as we will see below.

+`class FilterCache` is implemented in file filter\_cache.h/cpp as a subclass of `class Cache`, inheriting the implementation of `access()` and `invalidate()` without overriding them. `class FilterCache` does not implement any new semantics for existing cache access methods, but instead, acts as a traffic filter to the underlying L1 internal states.
+Recall that in order to access the tag array and state array within a cache object (there is no sharers list array in L1 cache), both `tcc` and `bcc` must be locked to guarantee a consistent view of these internal states.
+In the majority of cases, however, L1 accesses will result in a cache hit, which does not cause the state and the tag of the slot to change.
+If both the state and the tag can be accessed read-only and atomically, no locking would be required, since the cache access transaction is trivially atomic.